Gediminids: Branches of the dynasty

-The Eastern Orthodox branches of the family were mostly Ruthenian, which also was one of the two main languages of their established state.
-Some of these families (e.g., Czartoryski) later converted to Roman Catholicism and became Polonized.
-Others (e.g., Galitzine) moved to Muscovy and became thoroughly Russified.
+The Eastern Orthodox branches of the family were initially Ruthenized to some extent.
+The majority of these families (e.g., Czartoryski) soon converted to Roman Catholicism and became Polonized.
+Others (e. g. the Golitsyn (Galitzine), Kurakin and Trubetskoy) moved to Muscovy, became thoroughly Russified and are among the princely families of Russia.

-In Poland, most Gediminid families (such as Olelkowicz-Słucki, Wiśniowiecki, Zbaraski) are extinct, but at least some families survive to the present: Chowański, Czartoryski, Sanguszko, Siesicki (Dowmont-Siesicki, Szeszycki) and Koriatowicz-Kurcewicz..
+In Poland, some Gediminid families (such as Olelkowicz-Słucki, Wiśniowiecki, Zbaraski) are extinct, but others survive to the present: Chowański, Czartoryski, Sanguszko, Siesicki (Dowmont-Siesicki, Szeszycki), and Koriatowicz-Kurcewicz..

 The Russian Gediminid families include Bulgakov, Golitsin, Kurakin, Khovansky, Troubetzkoy, Mstislavsky, Belsky, and Volynsky.
-Some of these families also survive as of 2020.
+Some of these families also survive, as of 2020.

 Gediminid descendants

 I. The descendants of *Bujwid Vytianis Rex.
 King Lithuania.